 I honestly would not classify this salad as really spicy.
 The dressing is warm rather than spicy and I barely notice the fresh chilli tossed through the salad.
 If this was on a restaurant menu that had a spiciness indicator in the form of chilli icons, with 1 chilli being mild and 3 chillies being “blow your head off” spicy, this would be a 1 chilli dish.
 You won’t be wiping sweat beads off your forehead and guzzling ice water / beer, cursing me silently (or out loud). 😉 Promise! – Nagi x

 PS The sweet, soft crunchy of the cashews is seriously great in this.
 Other nuts will be just fine, but the cashews really make it.
 I just realised there’s no mention of them, so I thought I better sneak in a point before I sign off!

 A chicken salad with a fantastic Thai chilli lime dressing with a great tangy-sweet-salty-spicy balance that South East Asian food is known for.
 Using Chilli Garlic Sauce is a great way to thicken dressing as well as adding more layers of flavour.
 Serves 2 as a main, 4 as a side.
-Recipe VIDEO below.
+Recipe VIDEO above.